AaronErhardt/AaronErhardt.github.io/content/posts/tuxedo_rs_update.md

 On top of that, due to clever control algorithms, tuxedo-rs tends to be quite a bit more efficient than the software provided by TUXEDO.
 Unfortunately, moving forward and extending the functionality to more devices happens to be a greater challenge than anticipated.

-## TUXEDO's Software Strategy: General Concerns
+## General concerns regarding TUXEDO

 TUXEDO Computers provides software that offers quite similar features as tuxedo-rs (and some more).
 So you might wonder why tuxedo-rs exists in the first place.